 This customer must be a wholesaler of foodstuff so that the foodstuffs you will be buying from him or her will be at their lowest prices.
 This is to make sure you have a bigger profit margin when you finally start selling too.

-5. Stock Foodstuff
+5. Stock Foodstuff in your Shop

-When it comes to stocking your shop with foodstuffs one needs to be extremely careful because how you place these foodstuffs will determine how long the will last in your shop before they start spoiling.
+When it comes to stocking your shop with foodstuffs one needs to be extremely careful because how you place these foodstuffs will determine how long they will last in your shop before they start spoiling.

 If foodstuffs are well placed in your shop or store they should remain in good condition till you sell them.